Fiction: The Horrific Perpetual Theatre Of Bartholomew Theramiscus by Brian Joseph Johns

 "I'm surprised you could tell the difference, especially from a distance much less the fact that you're obviously acquainted with my ass.
 Speaking of ass, Mila how's that mule Barris of yours doing?"
 Sato turned his attention completely to Mila, completely ignoring Barris much to his further frustration.

-"He's doing fine though I suspect that he'll spend a few weeks recovering from your crushing blows at my expense."
+"He's doing fine though I suspect that he'll spend a few weeks recovering from your crushing blows to his ego, and at my expense."
 Mila replied comforting Barris before the actual impact of what Sato had responded with had hit him.

 "Well it would seem that we're all comfortable again.
 So I'd assume that we're all heading for the same place?"
 Yirfir confirmed with her peers.

 "We only decided to come here a week ago.
 Barris had checked the mail and put the invitation in the wrong pile, so I'd only read it a week ago.
-Needless to say I was a bit upset.
-We both agreed to come though.
-A good excuse to attend as a public couple with a possible future together?"
+Needless to say, I was a bit upset.
+We both agreed to come, though.
+A good excuse to attend as a couple with a possible future together?"
 Mila ever so delicately hinted at Barris' anticipated marriage proposal.

 "Good to see us all together again.
 We did good in Alivale as a team.
 So why not enjoy it in the midst of a party like this?
 Enjoy times like this.
 They're few and fleeting."
 Jasmer posed to the group relieved to see that his ploy had worked unbeknownst to the Women.

 "Agreed.
 So shall we venture forth together?"
 Yirfir suggested.

-And with that they ventured forth together to the gathering.
-Soirée.
+And with that, they ventured forth together to the gathering.
 Party.
+The Soirée.